-Natural fabrics like cotton and linen allow sweat to evaporate like it’s supposed to.
-They’re basically organic sweat-wickers!
+Natural fabrics, like cotton and linen, allow sweat to evaporate like it’s supposed to.
+They’re basically organic sweat-wickers.

 The downside?
 Cotton retains moisture longer than synthetic sweat-wicking fabrics.
 This means you’ll deal with a little bit of wetness before things dry out.

-When your skin rubs up against fabric, it causes friction, and friction builds heat.
+When your skin rubs up against the fabric, it causes friction, and friction builds heat.
 When that heat gets trapped under tight clothes, you’re going to get sweaty.

 And if that doesn’t work?
-You may find that going commando lets your vagina breathe more than cotton underwear does!
+You may find that going commando lets your vagina breathe more than cotton underwear does.